pyxelr/pawelcislo.com/src/content/docs/posts/2020-07-10-optimising-our-learning-retention-rate-with-srs-anki.md

 ## Countless benefits of learning

-"_Leaders in every sector seem to agree: Learning is an imperative, not a cliché.
-Without it, careers derail and companies fail_\[ref\]Petriglieri, G. (2019) ‘Learning for a Living’. \[10 December 2019\] available from <[https://sloanreview.mit.edu/article/learning-for-a-living/](https://sloanreview.mit.edu/article/learning-for-a-living/)\>\[/ref\]_._"
+> _Leaders in every sector seem to agree: Learning is an imperative, not a cliché.
+Without it, careers derail and companies fail[^1]._

 During our lifespan, we regularly study new technical or lexical skills for different projects, and this is what we'll look at - the way to enhance capabilities of the human brain.

 Lifelong learning has dozens of benefits, and it's not only increasing our value on the job market.
-According to the article from Harvard Business Review\[ref\]Coleman, J. (2017) ‘Lifelong Learning Is Good for Your Health, Your Wallet, and Your Social Life’. \[2 February 2017\] available from <[https://hbr.org/2017/02/lifelong-learning-is-good-for-your-health-your-wallet-and-your-social-life](https://hbr.org/2017/02/lifelong-learning-is-good-for-your-health-your-wallet-and-your-social-life)\>\[/ref\], it also leaves positive aspect on our health by improving memory, offsetting cognitive decline or delaying symptoms of Alzheimer\[ref\]Park, A. (2015) ‘Mental and Social Activity Delays the Symptoms of Alzheimer’s’. \[10 June 2015\] available from <[https://time.com/3916777/alzheimers-symptoms-delay/](https://time.com/3916777/alzheimers-symptoms-delay/)\>\[/ref\].
+According to the article from Harvard Business Review[^2], it also leaves positive aspect on our health by improving memory, offsetting cognitive decline or delaying symptoms of Alzheimer[^3].
 Although it requires us to dedicate some of our time to stay alone with our studying material, in the long term, we benefit from open doors to more social circles.

 When we learn new stuff, mixing different approaches is a great strategy to stimulate our brain with more stimuli: